syncfusion-content/maui-docs/MAUI/Calendar/events.md

 ## Tapped

 A [Tapped] event is triggered, each time a calendar view is tapped.
-Below is a list of the arguments:
+The following are the list of arguments:

 * `Sender`: This contains the `SfCalendar` object.

-* `Tapped`: The tapped action performed on an Calendar element can be found in the [CalendarTappedEventArgs], you can see details about the tapped dates and elements.
+* `Tapped`: The tapped action performed on a Calendar element can be found in the [CalendarTappedEventArgs], where you can see details about the tapped dates and elements.

     * [Date] : Returns the selected date.
     * [Element] : Returns the `Calendar` element tapped.